gudrunhe/secdec/doc/source/overview.rst

 Overview
 ========

-`pySecDec` is consists of several modules that provide functions and classes for specific purposes.
+`pySecDec` consists of several modules that provide functions and classes for specific purposes.
 In this overview, we present only the most important aspects of selected modules.
+These are exactly the modules necessary to set up the algebraic computation of a Feynman loop integral requisite for the numerical evaluation.
-For detailed instruction of a specific function or class, please refer to the :doc:`reference guide <full_reference>`.
+For detailed instruction of a specific function or class, please be referred to the :doc:`reference guide <full_reference>`.

 .. _algebra_intro: